raycast/extensions/extensions/search-astro-docs/README.md

 # search-astro-docs

-Search the Astro Documentation right from Raycast
+Search the Astro Documentation right from Raycast.